Our Curriculum Intent

 Learning At Home

 Our expectation is that spelling, times tables and daily reading practise form the basis of our home learning.
 To support learning across the curriculum, class teachers may also send out suggested learning opportunities to enhance our children’s understanding.
-These are designed to provide children with maximum opportunities to develop their creativity through selecting from a range of activities.

 For our Religious Education, we use Discovery R.E.
 It is an inquiry based approach to R.E teaching which delivers excellent learning outcomes.